 - [Note: You can also replace Chinese morning glory with the same amount of other green vegetables the most suitable of which include: broccoli florets, sliced savoy cabbage, Chinese broccoli/kale, and water mimosa (if you’re lucky enough to find it).
 Curly leaf or baby spinach, in my opinion, is nota good substute; its texture is too fragile and it releases too much moisture into the sauce diluting the flavor.]

-*Or Pak Boong.
-I’m just not a fan of using “oo” to represent a short u vowel.
+*Pronounced Pak Boong.
+I’m just not a fan of using “oo” to represent the u vowel—short or long.

-**The “Fai Daeng” (literally “red fire”) in Pak Bung Fai Daeng indicates the (red-hot) blazing flame over which the dish is cooked.
+**The “Fai Daeng” (literally “red fire”) in Phak Bung Fai Daeng indicates the (red-hot) blazing flame over which the dish is cooked.